SuperSocket/SuperSocket.ProtoBuf/README.md

     // Try to get the type ID for a given message type public bool TryGetTypeId(Type messageType, out int typeId);

+    // Get the type ID for a message type public int GetTypeId(Type messageType);

+    // Get the message type for a type ID public Type GetMessageType(int typeId);

+    // Get the message parser for a type ID public MessageParser GetParser(int typeId);
 }
 ```